JustinHurley/CSE514/HW1/readme.txt

 The test data comes from the last 30 items in the breast-cancer-wisconsin data set.
 For some reason some items have the same ID but have different feature values.

+The code to run is in the knn.py file
   1. On line 5 set ‘train_file_path’ to desired file path (should be set already)
   2. On line 6 it says ‘test_file_path,’ put the file path to the test data there (should be set   already)
   3. On line 7, set the desired value of k, it is currently set to 5